-- To select the default destination location displayed in the window, click Next.
-The default location for a system running Windows 2000 or Windows NT is C:\Program Files\IBM FAStT Management Suite\.
-The default location for a system running Red Hat Linux is - /root/IBM FAStT MSJ. - To select a location other than the default, click Choose, click the desired location, and click Next. - · To reselect the default location after selecting a different location, click Restore Default Folder, and click Next. - 7.
+- · To select the default destination location displayed in the window, click Next.
+The default location for a system running Windows 2000 or Windows NT is C:\Program Files\IBM FAStT Management Suite\. - The default location for a system running Linux is /root/IBM FAStT MSJ. - To select a location other than the default, click Choose, click the desired location, and click Next. - To reselect the default location after selecting a different location, click Restore Default Folder, and click Next. - 7.
 If you are installing on a Windows platform, the Select Shortcut Profile Location window is displayed.
-Do one of the following: - · To select the all users profile to install the application program group and shortcuts, select the All Users Profile radio button, and click Next. - To select the current users profile to install the application program group and shortcuts, select the Current Users Profile radio button, and click Next. - 8.
+Do one of the following: - To select the all users profile to install the application program group and shortcuts, select the All Users Profile radio button, and click Next. - To select the current users profile to install the application program group and shortcuts, select the Current Users Profile radio button, and click Next. - 8.
 If you are installing on a NetWare system, the Novell NetWare Disk Selection window is displayed.
 A list of the autodetected, mapped NetWare drives on the subnet is displayed in the following format: drive, server name, server IP address. - a.
 Click the drives on which to install the NetWare agent.
 Each drive must be a NetWare drive mapped on the system running Windows 2000 or Windows NT.
 You can select drives by clicking one or more autodetected drives from the list or by typing the drive letter corresponding to the drive you want to use. - b.
 Click Next.
 The Installing Components window is displayed.
 Subsequent windows inform you that the installation is progressing.
 When installation is complete, the Install Complete window is displayed. - 9.
-Click Done. - 10.
-Customize the FAStT MSJ application and set your security parameters.
-See "Security" on page 197 for details.
+Click Done.